 Depending on the situation, subs or dubs work for me.
-I am not a hater, and I am glad that anime is even getting money to pay voice actors to translate these works of art to English and other languages.
+I am not a hater, and I am glad that anime is even getting money to pay voice actors, who might have gone through voice acting classes, to translate these works of art to English and other languages.
 I hope that either format isn’t seen as better than the other, just a different way of experiencing anime.

 1) Accurate translation to English

 2) Voice acting ability